Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Comparing filtrations

-\begin{cor} Consider the set-up of \autoref{maincompare}.
+\begin{cor} Consider the set-up of \autoref{ellipticcompare}.
 Suppose that $k$ is algebraically closed, or $k$ is a finite extension of $\Q_p$ with $p$ an odd prime and the elliptic curves $E_1,\ldots, E_d$ have good reduction.
-Then the following are true. \begin{enumerate} \item[(a)] \autoref{maincompare} holds integrally. \item[(b)] Suppose $k$ is $p$-adic and the abelian variety $A$ is self-dual.
-Then the group $F^{d+1}(A)$ is $n$-torsion.
-In the special case when $A$ is an abelian surface, this group is finite. \end{enumerate} \end{cor} \begin{proof} Suppose first that $k$ is algebraically closed.
+Then \autoref{ellipticcompare} holds integrally. \end{cor} \begin{proof} Suppose first that $k$ is algebraically closed.
 Then each group $K(k;E_{i_1},\ldots, E_{i_r})$ is divisible, since it is a quotient of $E_{i_1}(k)\otimes\cdots\otimes E_{i_r}(k)$, which is divisible.
 Next, suppose that $k$ is a finite extension of $\Q_p$ with $p$ odd and $E_1,\ldots, E_d$ have good reduction.
-It follows by \cite[Theorem 3.5]{Raskind/Spiess2000} that the group $K(k;E_{i_1},\ldots, E_{i_r})$ is $m$-divisible for every integer $m$ coprime to $p$.
+It follows by \cite[Corollary 3.5.1]{Raskind/Spiess2000} that the group $K(k;E_{i_1},\ldots, E_{i_r})$ is $m$-divisible for every integer $m$ coprime to $p$.
 In particular, it is $2$-divisible.
-In both cases (a) follows by \autoref{maincompare}.
+In both cases (a) follows by \autoref{ellipticcompare}.